AlessandroBonomo28/Domain-name-configuration/README.md

 - certbot for HTTPS certificates
 ### Home server configuration
 I will host my website on my linux server at home.
 The server runs Apache as webserver and has an IP address.. let's say *192.168.1.11*.
 I have my website inside the folder */var/www/html*.
 At the moment, if I type on any computer in my LAN the address 192.168.1.11 I will see my website.
 If I want to make it visible outside the LAN I will have to open the port 80 of the router and make it redirect to my server *192.168.1.11*.
 After the configuration, requests from outside the LAN will be redirected to my website.
 Now let's make a step further and use domain names instead of IPs.
+### The hosts file
+The "hosts" file is a configuration file used by the operating system to associate domain names with IP addresses.
+In other words, the hosts file is a way for the operating system to resolve domain names into IP addresses.

+Typically, when you enter a domain name in a web browser, the browser sends a DNS request to find the IP address associated with that domain name.
+However, if the domain name is listed in the computer's hosts file, the operating system will use the IP address specified in the hosts file instead of sending a DNS request.

+The hosts file can be used for various purposes, including:

+- Testing a website before making it public, by associating a fake domain name with a local IP address.
+- Blocking access to a specific website, by associating the domain name with an invalid IP address.
+- Allowing access to a website that would otherwise be blocked by a firewall or DNS filter, by associating the domain name with an IP address that is not blocked.

+In summary, the hosts file is a useful tool for local domain name resolution, and can be used for various practical purposes.
+If you want the domain *example.domain.mine* to be redirected to 192.168.1.11 It should be configured like this
 ```
 # /etc/hosts configuration
 ...